 AIT provides limited computer facility for each school where computing access is available.
 You are encouraged to have your own personal computer.
-All classrooms & dormitory rooms are provided with link to the AIT local area network (LAN).
+All classrooms & dormitory rooms are provided with link to the AIT local area network LAN and Wifi.

 Yes, AIT will assist in arranging for your Education Visa through the AIT Government Relations Unit.

 Yes, AIT has a standard insurance plan which covers certain costs of hospitalization, outpatient treatment, dental and personal accident but not major medical expenses.